The Depiction of Architecture in Renaissance Painting

 Dr Gail-Nina Anderson

-Considering paintings of the 14th to 16th centuries, the speaker will discuss the increasing interest accorded to a realistic depiction of architecture, including ideal cities, typical streets, fantastic structures, building works and identifiable edifices.
+Considering paintings of the 14th to 16th centuries, the speaker discussed the increasing interest accorded to a realistic depiction of architecture, including ideal cities, typical streets, fantastic structures, building works and identifiable edifices.

-The narrative and descriptive function these played within the context of contemporary iconographic and stylistic traditions will be addressed, especially with reference to geographic and historical identity.
+The narrative and descriptive function these played within the context of contemporary iconographic and stylistic traditions was addressed, especially with reference to geographic and historical identity.

 Gail-Nina Anderson is a freelance lecturer in Art History and Literature, delivering a wide programme of independent courses and public lectures in Newcastle.